 Blue Bicycle Books, Charleston, SC

-Piccolo Fiction in the Courtyard — Patti Callahan Henry, Julia Elliott, Laurie Devore, Finn Merritt — Sat., May 31, 5 pm
+Piccolo Fiction in the Courtyard — Kate Fagan, Julia Elliott, Laurie Devore, Finn Merritt — Sat., May 31, 5 pm

 Join us for the festival’s longest-running event exclusively devoted to fiction.
 Piccolo Fiction, Sat., May 31, 5 pm, presents local and South Carolina authors reading brief short stories.